Napa Valley California, USA Travel Guide

 Modest lodging, self-catering, scenic drives, waived tasting fees.

-Limited high-end dining or private tours.
+Limited high-end dining or personalized excursions.

 Comfortable lodging, balanced dining, guided tours, ride-sharing or rental car.